elycruz/gulpw/README.md

 	 is changed and also when running the global watch the watch task should reset whenever a bundle is changed.
 - General:
-  - [ ] - Prettify console output in all tasks, and make all output look simliar (follow a matisse).
+  - [ ] - Prettify console output in all tasks, and make all output follow a matisse.
   - [ ] - Fix all non streaming tasks to return streams or promises so that other tasks can list them as dependencies.
   - [ ] - Clean up notes for deploy task.
   - [ ] - Make 'prompt:deploy' more robust by making some of the config parameters optional (also doctor up deploy task to take this into account)
-  - [ ] - Make sure all tasks return promises or a stream:
+  - [X] - Make sure all tasks return promises or a stream:
     - [X] - all
     - [X] - build
     - [X] - clean